mayc0njr/leads-backend/README.md

 ```
 remember to set a password and user, and update the connection string data.

-the port for connection is default to: HTTP 5400, HTTPS 5401, but can be changed on appsettings.json
+The port for connection is default to: HTTP 5400, HTTPS 5401, but can be changed on appsettings.json

 # How to run
 after the configuration is done, the first step is to run migrations, with: